Policy last updated

 Smile Squad

 Smile is the Victorian Government’s only school dental program.
-It is being rolled out across the state over 2021 to 2023.
-A fleet of Smile Squad vans will visit government primary, secondary, P–12 and specialist schools across Victoria to provide free oral health examinations and necessary follow up treatment to all students.
+All Victorian government schools are eligible to participate.
+A Smile Squad team will visit government primary, secondary, P–12 and specialist schools across Victoria to provide free oral health examinations and follow up treatment when necessary to all students where appropriate consent is provided.
 This includes teeth cleaning, fluoride applications, fillings and any other non-cosmetic, follow-up treatments.

 Refer to the Smile Squad guidelines in the Guidance tab for information on: